 What I Learned with the Wyandotte County Lake Loop Hike

-Secondly, we learned that AllTrails may not always be accurate.
+We learned that AllTrails may not always be accurate.
 When we hit 10 miles, we realized that we didn’t have enough food and water to fully complete the trail.
 I clocked in 11 miles and 1,600 feet of elevation gain even with cutting some paths out.
 For next hikes, we will err on over-planning for supplies.

 What I’m Excited About After This Hike

-Firstly, there are some extreme climbs on this hike.
+There are some extreme climbs on this hike.
 In one particular spot, they drilled a hook in a tree, connected a rope in order to pull yourself up the hill.
 While researching the Lawn Lake hike, it’s a gentler incline compared to what we completed last weekend.
 Amazing!

-Secondly, we worked the muscle groups that needed working.
+We also worked the muscle groups that needed working.
 Walking on concrete trails and streets doesn’t work the calves and ankles like mud, dirt and rock.
 I am looking forward to the next off-road hike, to keep improving that.

-Lastly, I’ve found more confidence in myself that I can complete Lawn Lake.
+Finally, I’ve found more confidence in myself that I can complete Lawn Lake.
 I’m certain that if we had taken more breaks and had snacks, we would’ve completed this hike.
 We were powering through, to complete quickly.
 That’s not how we go about our mountain hikes.
 So mentally, I’m ready!